“A remarkable, contemporary bluesman…a powerhouse young guitarist and soulful vocalist. A major player…highly recommended” –Rolling Stone

 “A skilled, energetic and original artist…His songwriting is observant, clever and pointed.
 His voice is smooth; his singing on target.
 His guitar fluency generates new licks and rhythmic surprises.
 Expectations have been high for Mr. Birchwood—and he lives up to them.” –Wall Street Journal

-Now, with two previous Alligator Records releases and countless performances under his belt, Birchwood is riding high.
-Wanting to capture the power of the larger band, Birchwood brought in Tom Hambridge (Buddy Guy, Christone “Kingfish” Ingram, Susan Tedeschi) to produce his new album, Living In A Burning House.
-Recorded in Birchwood’s home state of Florida, the album features 13 songs written and arranged by Birchwood.
-From the rocking opener I’d Climb Mountains to the sweet soul of She’s A Dime and One More Time to the hair-raising Revelation, Living In A Burning House features some of the most striking and original writing on today’s blues scene.
-Birchwood’s voice and vision are clear, his sound is edgy and compelling, and his stories are memorable and timeless.
+Wanting to capture the power of the now larger band, Birchwood wrote and arranged 13 new songs, and brought in famed Grammy Award-winning musician Tom Hambridge (Buddy Guy, Christone “Kingfish” Ingram, Susan Tedeschi) to produce.
+From the rocking opener I’d Climb Mountains to the sweet soul of She’s A Dime and One More Time to the hair-raising Revelation, Living In A Burning House features some of the most vividly striking writing on today’s blues scene.
+Birchwood’s voice and vision are clear, his sound is edgy and compelling, and his stories are memorable and lasting.

-In 2011 the self-released, self-produced FL Boy helped the band land gigs outside of their Florida base, where they were becoming local heroes.
-After winning the 2013 International Blues Challenge in Memphis (beating 150 other bands), Birchwood found doors swinging open.
-He emerged in 2014 with his Alligator Records debut album, Don’t Call No Ambulance.
+Since the 2014 release of his Alligator Records debut, Don’t Call No Ambulance, Birchwood’s meteoric rise from playing small Florida clubs to headlining international festival stages is nothing short of phenomenal.
+The album received the Blues Music Award and Living Blues Critics’ Award for Best Debut Album Of 2014, and he won the 2015 Blues Blast Rising Star Award.
 Rave reviews ran in publications from Rolling Stone to The Wall Street Journal, from The Chicago Tribune to The San Francisco Chronicle.
-The album won both the Living Blues Award and the Blues Music Award for Best New Artist Debut.
 He followed in 2016 with Pick Your Poison.
-DownBeat said, “There’s a deep-seated power about Birchwood’s singing and six string/lap steel guitar work…and there’s an unmistakable emotion and honesty linking him to forebears like Muddy Waters.
+DownBeat said, “There’s a deep-seated power about Birchwood’s singing and six string/lap steel guitar work…and there’s an unmistakab le emotion and honesty linking him to forebears like Muddy Waters.
 Thoughtful, persuasive and rugged.”

-The Selwyn Birchwood Band tours virtually non-stop.
-They have performed at The Chicago Blues Festival, Portland’s Waterfront Blues Festival, The Mississippi Valley Blues Festival, The Tampa Bay Blues Festival, The North Atlantic Blues Festival, The King Biscuit Blues Festival as well as on The Legendary Rhythm & Blues Cruise and Joe Bonamassa’s Keeping The Blues Alive At Sea.
-Internationally, they have appeared at The Great British Rhythm & Blues Festival, Jazz a Vienne in France, the Rawa Blues Festival in Poland, the Moulin Blues Festival in the Netherlands, the Ottawa Blues Festival and the Montreal Jazz Festival in Canada, the Montreux Jazz Festival in Switzerland, as well as playing concerts in Spain, Norway, the Czech Republic, Ireland, Belgium and Mexico.
+Birchwood and his band have crisscrossed the U.S. and Europe repeatedly, delivering unforgettable live performances.
+They have appeared domestically at festivals including The Chicago Blues Festival, Portland’s Waterfront Blues Festival, The Mississippi Valley Blues Festival, The Tampa Bay Blues Festival, The North Atlantic Blues Festival, The King Biscuit Blues Festival as well as on The Legendary Rhythm & Blues Cruise and Joe Bonamassa’s Keeping The Blues Alive At Sea.
+Internationally, they have performed at The Great British Rhythm & Blues Festival, Jazz a Vienne in France, the Rawa Blues Festival in Poland, the Moulin Blues Festival in the Netherlands, the Ottawa Blues Festival and the Montreal Jazz Festival in Canada, the Montreux Jazz Festival in Switzerland, as well as playing concerts in Spain, Norway, the Czech Republic, Ireland, Belgium and Mexico.

 “I write and sing what I know,” says Birchwood, whose musical innovations are as expansive as his influences are deep.
 With Living In A Burning House, Selwyn Birchwood is looking forward to winning over thousands of new fans.
 “They say everything is better when it’s made with love,” says Birchwood.
 “That’s how we play our music and that’s how we made the new album.
 I want my audience to say, ‘I know exactly what that feels like,’ when a song hits them.
 Because that’s when it stops just being music and starts being medicine.
 After all, we are all stricken with the condition of being human.”